 You may find the material covered in the knowledge examinations in the commercial driver’s license test booklet.

-When you apply for a CDL, you must present documents of identification proving your identity, lawful status, Social Security number, and Indiana residency.
+When you apply for a CLP, you must present documents of identification proving your identity, lawful status, Social Security number, and Indiana residency.

 - Learn more about the documents of identification required in Indiana

 - Learn more about the Commercial Driver’s License